ALIENHHY/Confundo/README.md

 ### 1. Data Preparation

-To optimize the generator, you must first prepare target answers and semantic variants.
+To fine-tune the generator, you must first prepare target answers and semantic variants.
 You can generate these customized assets using our notebook or bootstrap directly from our pre-packaged examples:

 - **Target Answer Generation:** Generate incorrect target responses using the interactive tool `./tools/gen.ipynb`, or leverage our ready-made setup at: